-Celsius deploys the Digital Assets held by it in a variety of income generating activities, including lending them to third parties and transferring them to external platforms and systems and Quoine cannot guarantee that Celsius or such third parties will not suffer any breaches, lose such assets or fail to return any assets to Quoine, resulting in financial loss.
+Celsius deploys the Digital Assets held by it in a variety of income generating activities, including transferring them to external platforms and systems and Quoine cannot guarantee that Celsius or such third parties will not suffer any breaches, lose such assets or fail to return any assets to Quoine, resulting in financial loss.

 When you subscribe to Liquid Earn, you risk losing the principal amount of Digital Assets that you provide and corresponding rewards if for any reason Celsius fails to return the Digital Assets and/or rewards to Quoine (including where Celsius becomes unable to repay its obligation to its creditors).

 In addition, while Celsius strives to maintain stable reward rates over time, any change in circumstances may bring about changes to such rates, and in some events the rates may drop to 0% and this may impact the rewards accruing or accumulated on your Digital Assets.

 The software, networks, protocols, systems, and other technology (including any blockchain or comparable technology) underlying Digital Assets (“Underlying Technology”) may include coding errors or otherwise not function as intended, which may negatively affect the functionality of such Digital Assets.
 Upgrades to the

 Underlying Technology after it launches, a hard fork in the Underlying Technology, or a change in how transactions are confirmed through the Underlying Technology may have unintended adverse effects on the corresponding Digital Assets or Quoine’s systems and operations.